HBO Max UK: price, plans, supported devices and how to watch

 Sky already held exclusive rights to HBO series through Sky Atlantic, so removing that access overnight would have meant customers losing programmes they previously received as part of their subscription.
 Including HBO Max within certain Sky packages helps preserve continuity while Warner Bros.
 Discovery shifts distribution to its own platform.

 That said, not every Sky customer benefits equally.
-Lower-cost packages such as Sky Essential TV were designed to provide access to flagship Sky Atlantic shows alongside Netflix and Discovery+ Entertainment at a reduced price.
+The lower-cost package - Sky Essential TV - was designed to provide access to flagship Sky Atlantic shows alongside Netflix and Discovery+ Entertainment at a reduced price.
 Because HBO Max is bundled with Sky Ultimate TV rather than Essential TV, customers on entry-level plans won't receive the new service automatically as HBO content moves there.

 The real competitive shift